sKabYY/es_utilities/interp/README.md

 A bug
 ------
-I write this interpreter according SICP.
+I wrote this interpreter according SICP.
 So this interpreter does not optimize tail recursion since python does not.

 example: